Christian20003/bfloat-database-benchmark/README.md

 Before executing the shell script to start the benchmarks, some databases need to be installed.

 #### DuckDB
-1. Clone the repository and switch to the correct branch.
+1. Clone the repository (from https://github.com/Christian20003/duckdb) and switch to the correct branch.
 ```bash
 git clone https://github.com/Christian20003/duckdb.git
 cd duckdb